RobertKieboom/DustDuinoPlus/README.md

-# DustDuinoPlus
+# DustDuino+
-First Commit for the Sensor Day
+First Commit for the "Sensing the City" Makers Event in The Netherlands

 This project builds upon the DustDuino project, which provides a dust sensor for Arduino.